IlarionHalushka/ilarionhalushka.github.io/_posts/2020-04-26-vacancies-analysis-for-QA-Engineers.markdown

 as long as you are not sitting at the same place.
 This level is called Junior.

 #### Middle.
 Still going.
-&nbsp;&nbsp;&nbsp; For the next couple of years on your career path you feel more comfortable and you are performing way better than in the first year.
-But how much experience you gained comparing to the first year.
+&nbsp;&nbsp;&nbsp; For the next couple of years on your career path you feel more comfortable, and you are performing way better than in the first year.
+How much experience you gained comparing to the first year?
 General case is that you are still growing pretty fast, learning new things, becoming more comfortable with technologies you use at work.
-But it’s not so fast as it used to be in your starting year.
+However, it’s not so fast as it used to be in your starting year.
 This level is called Middle.

 #### Senior.
 Danger of routine.
-&nbsp;&nbsp;&nbsp; As the years are passing you by and you have approx 5 years of experience you are now called Senior.
+&nbsp;&nbsp;&nbsp; As the years are passing you by, and you have approx 5 years of experience you are now called Senior.
 All the things that you have done within these 5 years are already a routine for you and you feel pretty comfortable at your workplace.